jupyter/jupyter.github.io/security.md

 The [Jupyter Security](https://github.com/jupyter/security) GitHub repo has information how to participate and contribute.
 For discussion, please use the special Discourse [security topic](https://discourse.jupyter.org/c/special-topics/security/48) on the Jupyter Discourse server.

+## vendor assessments

+Jupyter cannot provide, or fill in "Plan-Risk Assessment", "Hecvat", "Vpat" and similar vendor assessing questionnaire.

+You likely have been redirected to this section after contacting the  Jupyter security team to fill in a questionnaire about the security best practice of your Jupyter "vendor", and to assess the Jupyter "product".

+The Jupyter Team and Jupyter Security team are not vendors, and cannot act as a vendor.
+To be a vendor Jupyter would need to have a contractual relationship with you, which we do not have.

+Your questionnaire also likely ask how your 'vendor' store your informations (user information, billing information, contact...); who has access to it; and how they are vetted... etc. The Jupyter team does not have any contact or billing information; nor do we collect; store or have access to any of the information about how your Jupyter user use Jupyter, or what they do in Jupyter;
+the Jupyter Team　is not aware either of who installs Jupyter.

+ - If you use a service provider for Jupyter; they are your vendor, and can answer those questions.

+ - If you self-host Jupyter, then it is likely to your IT team to fill in those assessment as all the data is controlled by your IT team.

+ - If you still do need a vendor assessment we advise you to contact one of the many companies that provide Jupyter support; We cannot unfortunately give you names out of fairness.